 “Preservation of one’s own culture does not require contempt or disrespect for other cultures.”- Cesar Chavez

 People are quick to choose the easy answers for them, even when dealing with complex questions.
-This can becomes an even bigger problem when you factor in peoples tendencies to take the word of an authority figure at face value, no matter how little authority the person actually has on that specif subject.
-Therefore it is important to arm ourselves with knowledge and critically look at and question our own beliefs.
-So I’m try impart some knowledge on a few things and hopefully you use it to do just that and reflect.
+This can becomes an even bigger problem when you factor in peoples tendencies to take the word of an authority figures at face value, no matter how little authority they actually have on that specific subject.
+Therefore it is important to arm ourselves with knowledge and to critically look at and question our own beliefs.
+So I’m try to impart some my knowledge on a few things, and hopefully, you use it to do just that and reflect.

 The Goddamn Fridge

-I’m just gonna jump right into why “Stuffed in a fridge” trope criticism is the dumbest criticism every conceived.
+I’m just gonna jump right into why the “Stuffed in a Fridge” trope criticism is the dumbest criticism every conceived.
 There are 3 main reasons why it’s a dumb criticism in general:

 1. It isn’t about woman (The Feminist Critique )

 Was it lazy to kill off Uncle Ben?
 Was it “cheap anger” for Peter Parker or tasteless.
 Did it degrade his character?
 Would it have done any of these things if it was spider’s girlfriend instead(Let’s just say for the sake of argument this gf takes the place of uncle ben except all dialogue and actions that wouldn’t make sense if this was the case)?
 Hell no. Now alot of this is based on definitions so it’s important to know I’m referring to the popularized definition by Gail Simone but the point remains, any character’s death regardless of gender can be used by the writer to inspire action from any character of any gender.
 With that established…